WillForan/xlsxunpass/readme.md

 # xlsx unpass
-create a passwordless version of a password protected xlsx file written to work around `unoconv` "Failed to connect to... /Connector : couldn't connect to socket" errors
+create a passwordless version of a password protected xlsx file.

+`unoconv` is a more robust utility.
+This has been written to work around "Failed to connect to... / Connector : couldn't connect to socket" errors

 ## use

 ```
+curl -L -o xlsxunpass.jar 'https://github.com/WillForan/xlsxunpass/blob/master/xlsxunpass.jar?raw=true'
 java -jar xlsxunpass.jar input.xslx nopassout.xlsx infile_password
 ```